WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale

 \subsection{Scalable and Efficient Web Server Manager}

-To enhance reproducibility, recent works adopt containerized web servers.
-For example, WebArena distributes its environments as Docker images to ensure consistent server-side state.
-However, directly using Docker to manage server containers in reinforcement learning presents practical challenges.
-Docker is designed primarily for long-lived services, and its launch speed and resource usage are not optimized for the repeated resets required in RL.
-For instance, launching a single shopping environment container in WebArena requires several gigabytes of storage and tens of seconds of startup time, making large-scale rollouts infeasible.
+To enhance reproducibility, recent works such as WebArena \cite{zhouWebArenaRealisticWeb2024} distribute environments as Docker images.
+However, Docker is designed for long-lived services, not the repeated resets required by RL: launching a single WebArena shopping container requires several gigabytes of storage and tens of seconds of startup time, making large-scale rollouts infeasible.

-To overcome these limitations, we implement a scalable and efficient web server manager based on \emph{Incus}, a modern container runtime that extends Linux Containers (LXC).
-Incus provides lightweight system containers with advanced filesystem integration, enabling fast cloning and snapshotting.
-Compared to Docker's layered filesystem, which copies entire modified files to the upper layer upon each launch, Incus leverages modern filesystems (e.g., ZFS, Btrfs) that support block-level copy-on-write.
-This distinction is crucial for web environments such as WebArena's shopping site, where a single multi-gigabyte file is touched on each reset.
-With block-level CoW, only the modified blocks are duplicated, dramatically reducing launch latency and storage overhead.
-This design offers two main benefits: (1) sub-second container startup, which enables high-throughput RL rollouts, and (2) efficient memory caching, which minimizes redundant disk usage across parallel environments.

-In addition to performance gains, Incus provides two further advantages.
-First, it retains compatibility with Docker images through OCI support, allowing existing Docker-based web environments to run unmodified.
-This ensures comparability with prior implementations while improving runtime efficiency.
-Second, Incus supports cloning of running containers, which makes it straightforward to checkpoint server state and resume from consistent snapshots.
-This feature facilitates reproducible experiments and efficient training pipelines, especially in scenarios where environments must be rolled back or branched during RL exploration.

-Together, these capabilities enable \projectname to scale reproducible web environments to reinforcement learning workloads that demand thousands of parallel container rollouts.
+We implement a scalable web server manager based on \emph{Incus}, a modern container runtime that extends Linux Containers (LXC).
+Incus uses block-level copy-on-write (via ZFS/Btrfs), so only modified blocks are duplicated on each reset—unlike Docker's file-level overlay, which copies entire multi-gigabyte files.
+This yields sub-second container startup and minimal storage overhead across parallel environments.
+Incus also retains OCI compatibility, allowing existing Docker-based web environments to run unmodified, and supports cloning of running containers for checkpointing and rollback during RL exploration.
+Together, these capabilities enable \projectname to scale to thousands of parallel rollouts on a single host.